AlvaroEsRo/alvaroesro.github.io/content/posts/My_Resume_In_LaTeX.md

 Two days ago, I didn’t know anything about LaTeX.
 But I had a task: to create a resume that would truly stand out.
 We all know that first impressions count, and with resumes, it’s no different.
 So I knew I had to go beyond the typical Word templates that everyone uses.

-💡 That’s when I decided to dive into LaTeX.
+💡 That’s when I decided to learn LaTeX.

 Instead of aiming for a standard design, I wanted my resume to be unique, polished, and professional—something that reflected the effort and detail I put into everything I do.
 I realized that, although my experience is still growing, the way I present myself could set me apart from others.
 And LaTeX, with its precision and design flexibility, was the perfect tool to help me achieve that.